Defite/Defite/README.md

 ### Hi there 👋

-I'm Nikita aka Defite.
-I'm frontend engineer in [Mail.ru](https://mail.ru).
-I develop [Webgrower](https://webgrower.ru/) - almost everyday magazine about web development, adore Jamstack and creating useless personal/blog/portfolio themes on top of Gatsby.js, Nuxt.js, Next.js and so on.
+I'm Frontend Developer in [VK](https://vk.company/).
+I like poking around with Jamstack as well as React and Vue frameworks such as Gatsby, Next, Nuxt etc.

 <!--
 **Defite/Defite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.